 For non-publicly trusted SSL Certificates, this is achieved through the use of PKCS#12 (.pfx) files containing Private Keys and Certificates encrypted by at least sixteen (16) character password.
 At least eight (8) characters are system generated and provided to the Subscriber during the enrolment process and the Subscriber specifies at least eight (8) characters.
-For SMIME certificates, this is again achieved through the use of PCKS#12 (.pfx) files containing Private Keys and Certificates encrypted by a minimum twelve (12) alpha-numeric character Subscriber-selected password.
+For S/MIME Certificates, this is again achieved through the use of PCKS#12 (.pfx) files containing Private Keys and Certificates encrypted by a minimum seventeen (17) alpha-numeric character Subscriber-selected password.

 For Qualified Certificates, Private Keys may be managed by GlobalSign or a third party on behalf of a Subject.
 If a Private Key is managed on behalf of a Subject, GlobalSign shall ensure that the Subject has sole control (or if the Subject is a legal person, "control") over its private key.
-For keys managed by a third party, GlobalSign shall confirm that the third party ensures sole control.
+For keys managed by a third party, GlobalSign shall confirm that the third party is a Qualified Trust Service Provider and ensures sole control.